Python Math Operators

 Uses of modulus operator:

-Check if a number is even: they have a remainder of zero when divided by 2. (remainder equals one for odd numbers)
+Check if a number is even: even numbers have a remainder of zero when divided by 2. (remainder equals one for odd numbers)

 “Wrap around” Addition: